11.2 Genetic Mapping

-We previously discussed the concept of linkage and we have looked at the process by which we calculate recombination frequencies.
-Now, we would like to combine these two concepts to assist us in constructing genetic maps.
+We previously discussed the concept of linkage, and we have looked at the process by which we calculate recombination frequencies.
+Now, we would like to combine these two concepts to construct genetic maps.
 A genetic map shows the relative location of two or more genetic traits.
 Usually, we analyze the offspring in a particular cross, and track how many times two given genetic traits are inherited together; for instance, eye color and wing shape.
-The higher the percentage of progeny that inherit both traits together, the closer on the chromosome the genes responsible for the traits will be.
+The higher the percentage of progeny that inherit both traits together, the closer the genes responsible for the traits are on the chromosome.
 So, genetic maps are based on rates of recombination (physical maps are based on physical distances, which we will look at in Chapter 12).
-Figure 11.2.1 shows a typical genetic map, giving the relative distances between and amongst various genes in the moth, Bombyx.
+Figure 11.2.1 shows a typical genetic map, giving the relative distances between and among various genes in the moth, Bombyx.

 The units of genetic distance are called map units (mu) or centiMorgans (cM), in honor of Thomas Hunt Morgan by his undergraduate student, Alfred Sturtevant, who developed the concept of genetic maps.
 Geneticists routinely directly convert the recombination frequencies of two loci into cM.
 Thus, the recombination frequency in per cent is approximately the same as the map distance in cM.
 One map unit is equal to a 1% recombination rate.
 Gene maps that you create based on experimental data will look a lot more like Figure 11.2.2 (and less like Figure 11.2.1!).